axibase/atsd/configuration/entity_groups.md

 ### Expression

 Specify a boolean expression to add/remove entities automatically.
+Expression-based groups are updated by the server at a fixed interval specified in the `entity.group.update.interval` setting.

 The expression can include the following fields and supports wildcards in field values: